muhammadzhuhry/e-Drumkit/README.md

 # e-Drumkit by Zuhri

 **e-Drumkit** is a web that can make a drumkit sound like **clap**, **hihat** and the other.
-This web was created by using bootstrap framework for the css, and for the event call drumkit sound i was used original javascript.
+This web was created by using bootstrap framework for the css, and for the event call drumkit sound i was used vanilla javascript.

 [Demo](https://muhammadzhuhry.github.io/e-Drumkit/)